Montgomery, Galef, Serino and Odell take oaths of office in Carmel

 The county-level agenda, Odell said, includes continued efforts to fight opioid abuse; addressing possible ramifications of statewide marijuana legalization; assistance to veterans and senior citizens, and completion of a “playbook” of policy initiatives to guide Putnam for the next 20 years.

-Public service “is difficult, but oh so rewarding,” she noted, as she enters her final four years as county executive, prevented by term limits from running again.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Public service “is difficult, but oh so rewarding,” she noted, as she enters her final four years as county executive, prevented by term limits from running again.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.